 Carlinville is a somewhat small city located in the state of Illinois.
-With a population of 5,576 people and just one neighborhood, Carlinville is the 315th largest community in Illinois.
-Carlinville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 5,531 people and just one neighborhood, Carlinville is the 315th largest community in Illinois.
+Carlinville has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Carlinville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Carlinville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Carlinville are a mix of both white- and blue-collar jobs.
 Overall, Carlinville is a city of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Carlinville who work in sales jobs (11.56%), food service (11.25%), and office and administrative support (9.91%).

 Also of interest is that Carlinville has more people living here who work in computers and math than 95% of the places in the US.